Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 Torpedo ship "Komsomolets"

-On the eve of World War II, torpedo boats in the USSR were further developed.
+On the eve of World War II, torpedo boats in the USSR received further development.
 Designers continued to design new and improved models.
-So a new boat called "Komsomolets" appeared.
-Its tonnage was the same as that of the G-5, and the tube torpedo tubes were more advanced, and it could carry more powerful anti-aircraft anti-submarine weapons.
-For the construction of ships, voluntary donations from Soviet citizens were attracted, hence their names appeared, for example, "Leningrad Worker", and other similar names.
+This is how a new boat called “Komsomolets” appeared.
+Its tonnage was similar to that of the G-5, and its tube torpedo tubes were more advanced, and it could carry more powerful anti-aircraft anti-submarine weapons.
+For the construction of the ships, voluntary donations from Soviet citizens were attracted, hence their names, for example, “Leningrad Worker” and other similar names.

-The hull of the ships, released in 1944, was made of duralumin.
+The hulls of ships manufactured in 1944 were made of duralumin.
 The interior of the boat included five compartments.
-On the sides on the underwater part, keels were installed to reduce pitching, the trough torpedo tubes were replaced with tube tubes.
+Keels were installed along the sides of the underwater part to reduce pitching, and the trough torpedo tubes were replaced with tube apparatus.
 Seaworthiness increased to four points.
 Armament included:

 • four machine guns;